Florence, Italy

 When we asked people what advice they would give someone preparing to move to Florence, they said:

 "Florence is a beautiful city with a rich cultural heritage and a vibrant atmosphere.
 Expats should be aware that the cost of living in Florence is higher than in other parts of Italy, so it is important to budget accordingly.
 Expats should also be aware that the city is quite small and can be quite crowded during peak tourist season.
 It is important to research the different neighborhoods and find one that best suits your needs.
 Additionally, expats should be aware that the language spoken in Florence is Italian, so it is important to learn some basic Italian before moving.
-Finally, expats should be aware that the city is quite hilly, so it is important to be prepared for some steep climbs," commented one expat who made the move to Florence.
+Finally, expats should be aware that the city is quite hilly, so it is important to be prepared for some steep climbs," said one expat who made the move to Florence.

 How do I find a place to live in Florence?